Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 where $\{\xid_n\}_{n \in \Z^+}$, $\{\etad_n\}_{n \in \N}$ are mutually independent Gaussian sequences

-with $\sigma^2 = 0.1$ and $\gamma^2 = 0.1$.
+with $\sigma = 0.1$ and $\gamma = 0.1$.
 We again assume that the observation function is linear: $h(v)=Hv$ for matrix $H:\R^9 \to \R^6$ defined by \eqref{eq:L96H}.
 As in Example \ref{ex:3dvar} we choose fixed gain $K_n \equiv K$ with $K:\R^6 \to \R^9$ defined by \eqref{eq:L96K}.

-Figure \ref{fig:noisy_3DVAR} illustrates that this version of noisy 3DVAR does not perform better than the noise-free 3DVAR \eqref{eq:3DVARL96}, in the setting where true state and true observation noise levels are high.
-To quantitatively demonstrate this, we compute the mean squared error between the estimates arising from the 3DVAR algorithm \eqref{eq:3DVARL96} and the true states, and the mean squared error between the estimates obtained using noisy 3DVAR algorithm \eqref{eq:sd2n}, \eqref{eq:innovation_p} and the true states.
+Figure \ref{fig:noisy_3DVAR} illustrates that this version of noisy 3DVAR produces trajectories that resemble the true signal better than noise-free 3DVAR \eqref{eq:3DVARL96}.
+However the noisy 3DVAR does not perform better than the noise-free 3DVAR, in this setting where true state and true observation noise levels are high, in a quantitative sense.
+To demonstrate this, we compute the mean squared error between the estimates arising from the 3DVAR algorithm \eqref{eq:3DVARL96} and the true states, and the mean squared error between the estimates obtained using noisy 3DVAR algorithm \eqref{eq:sd2n} and the true states.
 Given either method the error $e$ is computed using the following formula, in which, recall, $\{\vd_n\}$ is the truth and $\{v_n\}$ is the output of the 3DVAR or noisy 3DVAR algorithm:

-where $N$ is such that $t+N\tau=T$.
-Time $t$ is chosen to remove error from the incorrect initialization, and focus on quantifying error in statistical steady state; $T$ is chosen to allow time-averaging over a long enough window to capture this statistical steady state.
-In this case, we compute this average for the estimates obtained after time $t=5$, up to $T=30$, and report $e_{\text{3DVAR}} = 1.47\cdot 10^0$ and $e_{\text{noisy3DVAR}} = 3.07\cdot 10^{0}$.
+Time $t^*=n^* \tau$ is chosen to remove error from the incorrect initialization, and focus on quantifying error in statistical steady state, after synchronization.
+Here $N$ is such that $(n^*+N)\tau=T$ and $T-t^*$ is chosen large enough to allow time-averaging over a long enough window to capture the statistical steady state.
+In this case, we compute this average for the estimates obtained after time $t^*=3$, up to $T=20$, and find errors $e_{\text{3DVAR}} = 1.65\cdot 10^0$ and $e_{\text{noisy3DVAR}} = 3.30\cdot 10^{0}$.
 Clearly use of noisy 3DVAR does not improve the error, in comparison with noise-free 3DVAR. $\blacksquare$ \end{example}

 Example \ref{ex:s3dvar} highlights the need to quantify uncertainty and pass to a probabilistic interpretation (Objective 2) of the filtering problem; and, in particular, to make an informed choice of adaptive gain matrices $K_n.$ We turn to the probabilistic interpretation in the next subsection; in subsequent subsections we derive algorithms, leading in particular to a specific choice of adaptive gain matrices.